kauffmanes/cis275-course/content/introduction.md

 ## Who am I?
 ![Emily standing in Svalbard](https://kauffeem-public.s3.amazonaws.com/cis275/emily.jpg)

 My name is **Emily Kauffman**.
 Presently, I am a frontend software engineer at <a href="https://harvie.farm" target="_blank">Harvie</a>.
 I focus on application development and my day consists of designing web pages, writing HTML, CSS, and JavaScript.
-What we're going to cover this semester are the some of the building blocks of what I use every day and I'm excited to pass along what I've learned.
+What we're going to cover this semester are some of the building blocks of what I use every day and I'm excited to pass along what I've learned.
 I'm also a W&J alum!

 For fun, I like to read, hike, and travel.
 I'm currently living in Guam and have recently discovered scuba diving!
 I work remotely (perks of the career!) and do a lot of my work in coffee shops or at the beach.